My dad loved me in his own language, even when I couldn’t understand it

 In the postcard he’d sent me it says: “Papa is in Holland now.
 Be a good girl and listen to your grandmother.
 Love, Papa.”

-That postcard is precious to me because it is one of the few pieces of written evidence where my dad has directly expressed his love for me because for the rest of my childhood, I don’t remember him saying it ever again.
+That postcard is precious to me.
+It’s one of the few pieces of written evidence where my dad has directly expressed his love for me because for the rest of my childhood, I don’t remember him saying it ever again.

 Seeing all these familiar traits show up in me probably startled my dad – from as early as I can remember he was always harsher with me than my sister.
 I was caned more, punished more, yelled at more.